Darkmotion/patent_activity_assessment/README.md

 ### Dataset Summary

-This dataset comprises over 64,000 JSON-formatted bibliography entries, instrumental in the research presented in "How to measure inventive speed?
+This dataset contains approximately 64,000 JSON-formatted bibliography data entries used in the final computations of the paper titled "How to measure inventive speed?
 A new patent activity assessment dimension."
-The dataset is designed to facilitate patent analysis and innovation performance evaluation through comprehensive patent-related metadata.
+The dataset includes information about patents and their associated metadata.

 ### Languages